-- (11) HJH One, L.L.C., an affiliate of H.J.
+- (10) Includes 23,000 shares of common stock issuable upon the exercise of options granted under our 2000 Directors Stock Option Plan. - (11) Includes 300,000 shares of common stock issuable upon exercise of options granted under the Incentive Plans. - (12) HJH One, L.L.C., an affiliate of H.J.
 Heinz Company, holds 6,090,351 shares of common stock.
-Mr. Ring is Vice President-Business Development of H.J.
-Heinz Company and Mr. Smyth is Chief Administrative Officer and Senior Vice President-Corporate and Government Affairs of H.J.
+Mr. Ring is Senior Vice President-Business Development of H.J.
+Heinz Company and Mr. Smyth is Senior Vice President-Corporate and Government Affairs and Chief Administrative Officer of H.J.
 Heinz Company.
 Share amounts presented for Mr. Ring and Mr. Smyth do not include the shares of common stock held by HJH One, L.L.C.
 According to a Schedule 13D dated October 6, 1999, the principal business office of H.J.
-Heinz Company is located at 600 Grant Street, Pittsburgh, PA 15219. - (12) According to a Schedule 13G dated February 14, 2004, Wellington Management Company, LLP, in its capacity of investment advisor, may be deemed to beneficially own 2,385,150 shares held of record by clients of Wellington, and the address of its principal business office is 75 State Street, Boston, MA 02109 - (13) Includes 2,935,000 shares issuable upon the exercise of options granted under the 2002 Plan, 16,445 shares issuable upon the exercise of options granted under Celestial plans assumed in connection with the Merger, 714,500 shares issuable upon the exercise of options granted under our Directors Plans and 36,667 shares issuable upon the exercise of warrants.
-See Notes 1 through 10 above.
+Heinz Company is located at 600 Grant Street, Pittsburgh, PA 15219. - (13) As of June 30, 2005, Cooke & Beiler LP ("C&B"), an institutional investment manager, has sole investment discretion and sole voting authority over 1,370,270 shares, sole investment discretion and no voting authority over 1,623,800 shares and "other" investment discretion and no voting authority over 22,000 shares, according to a Form 13F filed by C&B on August 16, 2005.
+The Form 13F states that C&B's address is 1700 Market Street, Suite 3222, Philadelphia, PA 19103. - (14) As of September 30, 2005, Dimensional Fund Advisors Inc. ("DFA"), an institutional investment manager, has sole investment discretion over and sole voting authority over 2,360,058 shares and sole investment discretion over and no voting authority over 53,350 shares, according to a Form 13F filed by DFA on October 13, 2005.
+The Form 13F states that DFA's address is 1299 Ocean Avenue, 11th floor, Santa Monica, CA 90401. - (15) Includes 2,935,000 shares issuable upon the exercise of options granted under the Incentive Plans, 16,445 shares issuable upon the exercise of options granted under Celestial plans assumed in connection with the merger with Celestial, 150,000 shares of restricted stock issued pursuant to Mr. Simon's employment agreement, which will vest over the term of the agreement, 70,000 shares held indirectly by Mr. Heyer through a charitable foundation, 2,268 shares held indirectly by Mr. Heyer through Argosy Investment Corp. and 752,000 shares issuable upon the exercise of options granted under our Directors Plans.
+See Notes 1 through 11 above.

-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+PROPOSAL NO. 1

-Our Board of Directors is currently comprised of twelve members, all of whom are standing for reelection at the Annual Meeting of Stockholders.
+ELECTION OF DIRECTORS

-Each director will hold office until the next Annual Meeting of Stockholders and until his or her successor is elected and qualified.
-The persons named as proxies in the accompanying proxy, who have been designated by the Board of Directors, intend to vote, unless otherwise instructed in such proxy, FOR the election of all of the nominees listed below.
+Our Board of Directors is currently comprised of 12 members, all of whom have agreed to stand for reelection at the Annual Meeting.
+It is proposed that all 12 incumbent directors be elected to hold office until the next Annual Meeting and until their successors are elected and qualified.
+The persons named in the enclosed proxy will vote, unless otherwise instructed in such proxy, FOR the election of all of the nominees listed below.